JuggleClouds/jinn/README.md

 The idea behind **JINN** is simple — to summon your very own **cloud-native genie** 🪔 that fulfills your DevOps wishes.

-**JINN** allows you to deploy a **cloud-provider-independent cluster management system** on a **blockchain network**, using your **custom toolset** for worldwide infrastructure automation.
+**JINN** lets you deploy a **cloud-provider-independent cluster management system** on a **blockchain network**, using your **custom toolset** for worldwide infrastructure automation.

-Whether you want to deploy your infrastructure across multiple clouds or anchor your automation in decentralized systems —
+Whether you want to deploy across multiple clouds or anchor automation in decentralized systems —
 **JINN** makes your wishes come true: fast, scalable, and global. 🌍

 ---

 ## 🧰 Key Features

-- 🌐 **Cloud-Agnostic Orchestration** – works with any major cloud or hybrid setup
+- 🌐 **Cloud-agnostic orchestration** — works with any major cloud or hybrid setup
-- 🔗 **Blockchain-Backed Infrastructure** – immutable, transparent, and auditable
+- 🔗 **Blockchain-backed orchestration** — immutable, transparent, auditable actions
-- 🧩 **Extensible Plugin System** – integrate with Terraform, Helm, Crossplane, etc.
+- 🧩 **Extensible plugin system** — integrate with Terraform, Helm, Crossplane, etc.
-- 🚀 **Worldwide Deployment** – expand clusters and workloads globally
+- 🚀 **Worldwide deployment** — expand clusters and workloads globally
-- 💫 **Declarative “Wish” Syntax** – describe what you want; JINN handles the rest
+- 💫 **Declarative “wish” syntax** — describe what you want; JINN handles the rest

 ---